cscheid/cscheid.net/courses/fal16/cs444/assignment_3.md

 other files you choose to create and reference.
 Each visualization should be an SVG element of 500 pixels in both width and height.
-The `id` of the element containing the first visualization should be "scatterplot_1", and the `id` of the element containing the second visualizations should be "scatterplot_2".
+The `id` of the element containing the first visualization should be "scatterplot_1", the `id` of the element containing the second visualizations should be "scatterplot_2", the `id` of the element and so on.

-Note: for this assignment, you are *NOT* allowed to use any source code other than the files we provide in links from this document.
+**IMPORTANT NOTE**.
+For this assignment, you are NOT allowed to use any source code other than the files we provide in links from this document. **Do not** use d3 or other helper libraries.

 ## Provided source code